• Skip to primary navigation

 Thanks for the Memories: Love, Sex, and World War II is the true story of how that generation responded to the fervor of war and how those passions changed their lives―and the relationships between the sexes―forever.

-Potomac Books
+Buy Now on Potomac Books

 The collective consciousness of World War II revolved around the virtues of bravery, sacrifice, and commitment.
 Members of the “Greatest Generation” toed political and social lines in hopes of winning the war.
 They fell into lockstep, not asking many questions and breaking few social and sexual mores.
 Or did they?
 In fact, World War II, like all wars, was an era of sexual experimentation and a general loosening of morals.
 During this time of conflicting emotions and messages, of great sacrifice, and of discovery, some groups, especially women, experienced a relaxing of bonds that had kept them in check.